-If you’re looking to alleviate the heartache that comes from missing your family members and friends during your travels, check out these awesome ways to remain close to far away loved ones and make the homesickness sting much less.
+If you’re looking to alleviate the occasional heartache that comes from missing your family members and friends during your travels, check out these awesome ways to remain close to far away loved ones and make the homesickness sting much less.

 Technology has changed the face of independent travel forever.
 Gone are the days where you would send a letter or look for an IDD phone at the back of an internet cafe to call home (seriously, you kids today don’t know how good you have it!)
 We’ve got the technology, so make use of it.
 It’s easier than ever to stay in contact with those we love most, even when we’re countries away.
 Whether it’s Skype or Facetime or any other video sharing app, being able to see your family member’s faces while you talk to them is more comforting than you might realize.
 Don’t just save the talking dates for special occasions either; plan a weekly or biweekly check in session so you can feel included in all the daily goings on back at home and see their smiling faces as much as possible.
 It will do great service to your efforts to fight homesickness, trust me.
 Keep a set date and time so both parties are more inclined to make it to these video chat dates.